Algorithmic analysis towards time-domain extended source waveform inversion: Solving normal equation by conjugate gradient method

-and to solve it efficiently by linear conjugate gradient (CG) method in a matrix free fashion, as presented in Algorithm \ref{alg:CG}: \begin{itemize} \item The right hand side, $\underline{b}=S^Hd=A^{-H}R^Hd$, can be computed by first projecting the data $d$ back to the wavefield ($R^H d$), and then performing an adjoint modelling to get the adjoint field $b$.
+where $\underline{A}:= S^H S + \beta B^H B$.
+We solve it by a linear conjugate gradient (CG) method in a matrix free fashion, as presented in Algorithm \ref{alg:CG}: \begin{itemize} \item The right hand side, $\underline{b}=S^Hd=A^{-H}R^Hd$, can be computed by first projecting the data $d$ back to the wavefield ($R^H d$), and then performing an adjoint modelling to get the adjoint field $b$.

-\item The key to CG method is how to perform the matrix vector product.
+\item The key to the CG method is how to perform the matrix vector product.
 Given an input vector $p$, the matrix vector product, $\underline{A}p = S^H S p + \beta B^H B p $, can be computed by summing over two parts.
 The first part, $S^H S p= A^{-H}R^H R A^{-1}p$, is obtained by performing two modellings: first do a forward modelling using $p$ as the source; then extract the data at receiver, and project it back to the wavefield; finally, use the extracted data to do an adjoint modelling.
 The evaluation of the second part, $\beta B^H B p$, is straightforward and could be added to the first part.

 \item The solution of the unknown vector after the convergence of CG serves as the extended source: $\underline{x}:=q$.

 \item In terms of the storage request, each CG iteration needs at least four vectors (the solution vector $\underline{x}$, direction vector $p$, residual vector $r$ and the matrix vector product $\underline{A}p$) to drive the algorithm into the next iteration.
 Here these vectors are built by the wavefields at every time step at every grid point, demanding huge amount of storage requirement.
 For the moment, we consider the strategy by disk IO, and discuss two possible alternatives after the numerical test. \end{itemize}